-Respond.Io Among The First To Support Tiktok Business Messaging For SME Growth In The MENA Region
+Respond.io among the first to support TikTok Business Messaging for SME Growth in the MENA region

-(MENAFN- Mid-East Info) With over 10,000 customers, respond is designed to support SMEs, a crucial economic sector in the MENA region with over 5.5 millio entities valued at approximately $1 trillio .
-In the Arabian Gulf, SMEs contribute about 15-30 of the GDP.
+(MENAFN- Makers PR) With over 10,000 customers, respond.io is designed to support SMEs, a crucial economic sector in the MENA region with over 5.5 million entities valued at approximately $1 trillion.
+In the Arabian Gulf, SMEs contribute about 15-30% of the GDP.

-– Respon , a global customer conversation management software, extends its comprehensive omnichannel reach to TikTok with a new TikTok Business Messaging integration.
-Businesses can now manage all messages on TikTok seamlessly on respond's platform, making it possible to handle conversations from every single popular channel in one place.
-This collaboration addresses the $4.1 trillio financing gap SMEs face by reducing customer management time by 40% and increasing sales by 30% without any additional marketing budget.
-In today's economic landscape, this offers a crucial advantage.
+Respond.io, a global customer conversation management software, extends its comprehensive omnichannel reach to TikTok with a new TikTok Business Messaging integration.
+Businesses can now manage all messages on TikTok seamlessly on respond.io’s platform, making it possible to handle conversations from every single popular channel in one place.
+This collaboration addresses the $4.1 trillion financing gap SMEs face by reducing customer management time by 40% and increasing sales by 30% without any additional marketing budget.
+In today’s economic landscape, this offers a crucial advantage.

-The new respond integration empowers TikTok business messaging, enabling companies to consolidate their TikTok interactions alongside other popular channels like WhatsApp, Facebook Messenger, and more.
-For businesses with an omnichannel presence, this creates an opportunity to centralize communications across multiple messaging channels, laying the foundation for streamlined workflows that can scale effectively with respond.
+The new respond.io integration empowers TikTok business messaging, enabling companies to consolidate their TikTok interactions alongside other popular channels like WhatsApp, Facebook Messenger, and more.
+For businesses with an omnichannel presence, this creates an opportunity to centralize communications across multiple messaging channels, laying the foundation for streamlined workflows that can scale effectively with respond.io.

 Within the broader MENA market, SMEs are pivotal for innovation and job creation.
 In the UAE, SMEs represent over 94% of the total number of companies and account for 86% of the private sector workforce.
 Similarly, in Saudi Arabia, they create 80% of jobs.
 This trend is echoed throughout the region, with SMEs employing 43% of the workforce in Oman, 57% in Bahrain, 23% in Kuwait, and 20% in Qatar.
 These enterprises are central to the economic diversification strategies of MENA countries, reducing reliance on oil revenues and fostering sustainable development.

-TikTok Business Messaging is available on respon to all countries excluding the United States, the European Economic Area, Switzerland, and the United Kingdom.
-With this, respon reaffirms its commitment to empowering SMEs worldwide to overcome barriers to growth, leverage cutting-edge automation and thrive in an increasingly digital-first economy.
+TikTok Business Messaging is available on respond.io to all countries excluding the United States, the European Economic Area, Switzerland, and the United Kingdom.
+With this, respond.io reaffirms its commitment to empowering SMEs worldwide to overcome barriers to growth, leverage cutting-edge automation and thrive in an increasingly digital-first economy.

 Legal Disclaimer: